McGill-Applied-Dynamics-Lab/adl-ros2/docs/user-guide/installation.md

 # Installation

-Detailed installation instructions for the ADG ROS2 packages.
+Detailed installation instructions for the MADL ROS2 packages.
+This just on how to get everything ready, see [getting started](./getting-started.md) for instructions on how to use the different parts of the project.